EssKayz/CertificateManager/README.md

 This enables for easy tracking of the certificates and possible traceability information for any and all devices.

 ```
-A place for people to manage electronic products they own, like adding all of their computer peripherals with their serial numbers,
+A place for people to manage electronic products they own,
+like adding all of their computer peripherals with their serial numbers,certificates (toDo)
-certificates (toDo) embedded, so that they have a central management endpoint where they can see what they own from a single glance.
+so that they have a central management endpoint where they can see what they own from a single glance.
-This can be essential for larger companies that own thousands of computers, power supplies etc - and they need one place where they
+This can be essential for larger companies that own thousands of computers, power supplies etc -
-can see if something is in need of calibration, service or if someone has marked the equipment as broken.
+and they need one place where they can see if something is in need of calibration,
+service or if someone has marked the equipment as broken.
 ```